 One way that Recyclebank’s business model has changed is in shifting from an asset-intensive company to an asset-light operation.

 “Initially, we owned and invested in a lot of bins, weight scales, laptops in trucks,” Flaim says.
 “We invested in a lot of infrastructure.
 The technologies have matured.
 Now cities are investing in the technologies, and we have become the marketing and loyalty program.
 We can leverage the technology they are investing in through incentives and education.”
 He calls it a win-win partnership, and an excellent fit for his company.

 A key to Recyclebank is to be able to understand what drives residents to recycle more.
-Flaim says that a timely feedback to recycling behavior is important.
+Flaim says that timely feedback on recycling behavior is important.
 “We have to be excellent in communicating back to residents.”
 “We can recycle today, but we may not know what the impact is.
 Our role is to make recycling relevant through immediate feedback.
 We are trying to apply those (feedback) principles to environmental impact.
 We have to be experts in translating results.”
 Recyclebank provides both individual as well as community-based rewards.